O-O

 See current wind, weather, ocean, and pollution conditions, as forecast by supercomputers, on an interactive animated map.
 Updated every three hours.

-A pendulum is a weight suspended from a pivot so that it can swing freely.
+A pendulum is a device made of a weight suspended from a pivot so that it can swing freely.
 When a pendulum is displaced sideways from its resting, equilibrium position, it is subject to a restoring force due to gravity that will accelerate it back toward the equilibrium position.
 When released, the restoring force acting on the pendulum's mass causes it to oscillate about the equilibrium position, swinging back and forth.
-The time for one complete cycle, a left swing and a right swing, is called the period.
-T Fr...
+The time for one complete cycle, a left swing and a right swing, is cal Th...

-Projectile motion is a form of motion experienced by an object or particle (a projectile) that is projected near the Earth's surface and moves along a curved path under the action of gravity only (in particular, the effects of air resistance are passive and assumed to be negligible).
-This curved path was shown by Galileo to be a parabola, but may also be a line in the special case when it is thrown directly upwards.
-The study of such motions is called ballistics, and such a trajectory is a ballis...
+Projectile motion is a form of motion experienced by an object or particle (a projectile) that is projected in a gravitational field, such as from Earth's surface, and moves along a curved path under the action of gravity only.
+In the particular case of projectile motion on Earth, most calculations assume the effects of air resistance are passive and negligible.
+The curved path of objects in projectile motion was shown by Galileo to be a parabola, but may also be a straight line in the special ca...

 In astronomy, Kepler's laws of planetary motion, published by Johannes Kepler between 1609 and 1619, describe the orbits of planets around the Sun.
 The laws modified the heliocentric theory of Nicolaus Copernicus, replacing its circular orbits and epicycles with elliptical trajectories, and explaining how planetary velocities vary.
 The three laws state that: